SavvyPlus/wiki4/aws-infrastructure/creating-an-ec-2-instance.md

 <!-- TITLE: Creating An EC2 Instance -->
 <!-- SUBTITLE: A quick summary of Creating An Ec 2 Instance -->

 # Creating an EC2 instance.
-Which network settings do I choose?
+Which settings do I choose?
 This is a quick tutorial on how to create an EC2 instance in AWS.
 This illustrates the selecting the appropriate network settings for an instance.

 Now for this example we are going to create an Ubuntu t2.micro instance which is for a Development project which will be located in AWS Sydney (AWS2).